Advice for buying a house with a friend

 Updated:

-For many first-time buyers, the dream of homeownership can feel out of reach - especially in today’s market.
-But what if we told you there’s a growing number of people who are unlocking the front door… not alone, but with a friend?
+For many first-time buyers, the dream of homeownership can feel out of reach, especially in today’s market.

-It might not be the traditional route, but buying with friends is becoming an increasingly popular way to overcome the affordability hurdle - and it's one we think more buyers should know about.
+It might not be the traditional route, but buying a house with friends is becoming an increasingly popular way to overcome the affordability hurdle, and it's one we think more buyers should know about.

-It’s a way to get more home, more quickly, without waiting years to do it solo.
+It’s a way to get more home, more quickly, without waiting years to do it by yourself.

 Relaxing in new house.
 Cheerful young gay couple sitting on the floor while cardboard boxes laying all around them